slerman12/ExplainingInteractions/README.txt

 $ python3 explain_relation_network.py --pre-relational

 OUTPUT:
-Results directory with interaction visuals and a stats file with test accuracy and AMIS for one random test batch
+Results directory with interaction visuals and a stats file with each epoch's (epoch, relational accuracy, non-relational accuracy) and AMIS for one random test batch